What Is Podcast Hosting?

 A podcast distributor is where your listeners will go to access your show and subscribe to your content.
 Some of the main distributors podcasters use include Apple, Google, Spotify, Stitcher, and iHeartRadio.
 You can distribute your show by providing podcast distributors (aka podcast directories) with the RSS link.

-What Are the Benefits of Podcast Hosts and Why Do You Need One?
+What Are the Benefits of Podcast Hosts and Why Do You Need a Podcast Hosting Service?

 Technically, you can host and distribute a podcast online using your own website, but this will cost you more time, money, and other resources.
 Podcast hosting sites simplify and streamline different processes, so you don't have to be especially tech-savvy or spend a lot of time on back-end operations for your show.
 Learn more about this and other benefits of using a hosting service for your podcast: